pegasystems/pega-helm-charts/charts/pega/README.md

 Use the `customArtifactory.authentication.basic` section to provide access credentials or use `customArtifactory.authentication.apiKey` to provide an APIKey value and dedicated APIKey header details if you host the driver in a custom artifactory that requires Basic or APIKey Authentication.

-If you configured a secret in an external secrets operator for customArtifactory credentials, enter the secret name in `customArtifactory.authentication.external_secret_name` parameter .
+If you configured a secret in an external secrets operator for customArtifactory credentials, enter the secret name in `customArtifactory.authentication.external_secret_name` parameter.
 For details, see [this section.](#optional-support-for-providing-credentialscertificates-using-external-secrets-operator)

 If your artifactory domain server certificate is not issued by Certificate Authority, you must provide the server certificate using the `customArtifactory.certificate` parameter.
 To disable SSL verification, you can set `customArtifactory.enableSSLVerification` to `false` and leave the `CustomArtifactory.certificate` parameter blank.